mahmoud/sedimental/entries/simple_statistics_for_systems.md

 to the Python team's homegrown Pandas $PYPL stock price analysis.
 Not all data makes sense as a time series.
 It may be easy to implement certain algorithms over time series streams, but be careful about shoehorning.
-Time-bucketing leaves a massive imprint on the data, leading to fewer ways to safely combine samples and more shadows of misleading correlations.
+Time-bucketing contorts the data, leading to fewer ways to safely combine samples and more shadows of misleading correlations.

 **Moving statistics** are another area that can be combined with time to create a powerful metric.
 For instance, the exponentially-weighted